vansia43/Exercise-SMS/README.md

 ## Quotes JSON
 You can download a [free inspirational quotes](https://forum.freecodecamp.org/t/free-api-inspirational-quotes-json-with-code-examples/311373) JSON file for the inspirational messages that are sent with each SMS.
 ## Constructing a Message
 The [main.py](main.py) file uses both JSON files and the Twilio API to construct the SMS message.
 First, you need to set your Twilio API key that you obtained when creating your account.
+>        account_sid = ''
+>        auth_token = ''
+>        client = Client(account_sid, auth_token)

+Enter your Twilio account ID and authorization token.
+This creates a client for your to have access to the Twilio API.

 Then, the script calls the `days.json` file and uses the `if curday == keyval['Date']:` command to pull the activity that is associated with today's date.
 The `exerciseBlock` text is then constructed.
 > `("Hello!
 Here is your exercise plan for the day to keep you motivated! \nToday is " + dayWeek +",  "+ curday + ".
 You will be doing the following activity--" + activity + ".
 You have trained  " + daysTrained + " days so far! \n\n" )`

 Each of the elements in the `exerciseBlock` is derived from the `days.json` file.